 Wendy W. Walters

 Dr. Wendy W. Walters specializes in African American Literature, in the larger context of diaspora studies.
-She is the author of At Home in Diaspora: Black International Writing.
+She is the author of Archives of the Black Atlantic: Reading Between Literature and History (Routledge 2013) and At Home in Diaspora: Black International Writing (U Minnesota 2005).
 In 2001-2002 she was a non-resident fellow at the W.E.B.
 Du Bois Institute for Afro-American Research at Harvard University.

 She has published articles in the journals Callaloo, American Literature, African American Review, Novel, Critical Arts, and MELUS (Multi-Ethnic Literature of the U.S.).
 She has published chapters in the books Borders, Exiles, Diasporas, and Diasporic Africa: A Reader, as well as entries in the Oxford Companion to African American Literature, Black Writers, and The Critical Response to Chester Himes.